Meistache/RedumpCUE2GDI/README.md

 # What's this?
-RedumpCUE2GDI is based on the app GDIdrop by https://github.com/feyris-tan/ This a small C# Program to convert Redump Dreamcast archive BIN/CUE images to GDI images.
+RedumpCUE2GDI is based on the app GDIdrop by https://github.com/feyris-tan/

+This is program to convert Redump Dreamcast archive BIN/CUE images to GDI images.
 Unfortuantly the only way to use Redump Dreamcast images for some emulators is to convert them to GDI.

 You also cannot directly compress a Redump Dreamcast image to create a CHD image!
 You must convert them to GDI first then convert the GDI to CHD in order for it to be playable.